felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Leave some gaps to allow for future corrections and details

+Few things are as powerful as going back and fixing or adding more oomph to a previous note.

 I try to always leave roughly two empty lines around each knowledge nugget in case I ever need to come back and add corrections or related ideas/references.
 (See [photo above](/img/notes.jpg))

 ## Track progress by folding the corners of the book you're reading